Bit-ByteBandit/DataBouncing/README.md

    wget "https://unit259.fyi/interactshbuild" && chmod +x interactshbuild && ./interactshbuild
 ```

-   Be sure to thank InfoSecREDD for this isntallation script.
-It couldn't be easier to implement because of him.

    <img src="https://github.com/Unit-259/DataBouncing/blob/main/Resources/interactShBuild.gif" width="600" alt="Description of GIF">

    Start the InteractSh Client on your listener machine: